Genrikh Yagoda: Political career

-After the October Revolution of 1917, Yagoda rose rapidly through the ranks of the Cheka (the predecessor of the OGPU and NKVD) to become the second deputy of Felix Dzerzhinsky, the head of the Cheka, in September 1923.
-After Dzerzhinsky's appointment as chairman of the Supreme Council of National Economy in January 1924, Yagoda became the deputy chief and the real manager of the State Political Directorate (OGPU), as the chairman Vyacheslav Menzhinsky had little authority because of his serious illness.
-In 1924, he joined the USSR's head of government, Alexei Rykov on a ship tour of the Volga.
+After the October Revolution of 1917, Yagoda rose rapidly through the ranks of the Cheka and the GPU (the predecessors of the OGPU and NKVD) to become the second deputy of Felix Dzerzhinsky, the head of the GPU, in September 1923.
+After Dzerzhinsky's appointment as chairman of the Supreme Council of National Economy in January 1924, Yagoda became the deputy chief of the Joint State Political Directorate (OGPU), and within a few years the real head of the OGPU as the chairman Vyacheslav Menzhinsky had little authority by the late 1920s because of his serious prolonged illness.
+In 1924, Yagoda joined the USSR's head of government, Alexei Rykov, on a ship tour of the Volga.
 An American journalist who was allowed to join them on the trip described Yagoda as "a spare, slightly-tanned, trim looking, youngish officer" adding that it was "difficult to associate terror with the affable and modest person".
 By contrast, the chemist Vladimir Ipatieff met Yagoda briefly in Moscow in 1918 and later recorded that he had thought that "it was unusual for a young man in his early twenties to be so unpleasant.
 I felt then that it would be unlucky for me or anyone else ever to fall into his hands."
 When he saw him again in 1927, "his appearance had changed considerably: he had grown fatter and looked much older and very dignified and important."

 Though Yagoda appears to have known Joseph Stalin since 1918, when they were both stationed in Tsaritsyn during the civil war, "he was never Stalin's man".
 When Stalin ordered that the Soviet Union's entire rural population were to be forced onto collective farms, Yagoda is reputed to have sympathised with Bukharin and Rykov, his opponents on the right of the communist party.
 Nikolai Bukharin claimed in a leaked private conversation in July 1928 that "Yagoda and Trilisser are with us", but once it became apparent that the right was losing the power struggle, Yagoda switched allegiance.
 In the contemptuous opinion of Bukharin's widow, Anna Larina, Yagoda "traded his personal views for the sake of his career" and degenerated into a "criminal" and a "miserable coward".